jinudaniel/machine-learning-examples/README.md

 # machine-learning-examples
-Implemented the below mentioned Machine Learning algorithms.
+Implement the below mentioned Machine Learning algorithms.

 * **K Nearest Neighbors**
-Implemented K Nearest Neighbors using Pandas and Numpy.
-Used Iris dataset for training the algorithm
+Implement K Nearest Neighbors using Pandas and Numpy.
+Iris dataset was used to train this algorithm

 * **Linear Regression**
-Implemented Linear regression using Numpy and Gradient descent
+Implement Linear regression using Numpy and Gradient descent

 * **Logistic Regression**
-Implemented Logistic regression using Numpy and Gadient Descent.
+Implement Logistic regression using Numpy and Gadient Descent.
 Used Andrew Ng's Deep learning class as reference.

 * **Neural Network**
-Implemented Neural network from scratch using Numpy.
+Build a Neural network from scratch using Numpy.
 Andrew Ng's Deep learning class was used as a reference.

 * **Neural Network using Keras**
-Implemented a 3 layer Neural Network using Keras framework.
+Build a 3 layer Neural Network using Keras framework.
 Data will be pima indians dataset.

+* **Neural Network using Tensorflow**
+Build a 3 layer Neural network using Tensorflow framework and MNIST dataset